 This is the first Dalek story not written entirely by Terry Nation.
 He wrote episodes 1-5 and episode 7, whilst Dennis Spooner wrote episode 6 and episodes 8-12.

 Episode 7 is the first ever Christmas episode of Doctor Who.
 It was also the only Christmas episode of the original series run.
-It is also finally the only Doctor Who story to be lost forever as it was never sold abroad having been made as a throwaway episode.
+It is also finally the only Doctor Who episode to be lost forever as it was never sold abroad having been made as a throwaway episode.

 The famous scene where William Hartnell says to the audience “and a merry Christmas to all of you at home” was not ad libbed, but was the custom of BBC series at that time for the cast to wish the audience merry christmas.
 This marks the only time a character breaks the fourth wall in Doctor Who’s long history.